Now Enrolling Sites

 Specialty Application

-Extended the remediation framework to emergency nursing practice, demonstrating applicability across specialty contexts.
+Extended the remediation framework to emergency nursing practice, demonstrating applicability across specialty contexts and introducing the affective domain.

 Advanced Emergency Nursing Journal